Committee membership

 Dr Amanda Goh, Queensland Representative

-Dr Shane McKenna, Victoria Representative
+Dr Shane McKenna, Victorian Representative

-Dr Ahthaven Narendren, Victoria Representative
+Dr Ahthaven Narendren, Victorian Representative

-Dr Emily Rice, Western Australia Representative
+Dr Emily Rice, Western Australian Representative

 Dr Pallavi Thite, Queensland Representative